OutlawPlz/droppy/README.md

 - ***closeOthers*** - A boolean value.
 Set to `true` if you want keep open only one drop-down at a time.

+- ***clickOutToClose*** - A boolean value.
+Set to `true` if you want to close all the drop-downs by clicking on the outside of the current menu.

 ## Methods

 Methods are actions done by Droppy instances.